 The rest of my application packet requires all of the information you requested.
 Please note that my GPA matches your organization’s requirements.
 I have also included my letter of acceptance from Berklee.

-Take care to write a cover letter that truly shows you are deserving of the scholarship you are pursuing.
-Follow the tips above, and you are likely to impress any scholarship committee and encourage them to give you a further chance of making your case in-person.
+Follow the tips above, and you are likely to impress any scholarship committee and encourage them to give you a further chance of making your case in person!